KDABLabs/ci-release-tools/README.md

 # ci-release-tools

-Scripts related to making releases and GitHub actions
+Scripts related to making releases and GitHub actions.